affinitic/collective.fb/source/the-two-sides/plone-side.rst

 and it'll appear in the HEAD of your HTML page.

 How to customize the behaviour of a AT
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-One of the goals of this package is also to allow developers extend the default metadata definition.
+One of the goals of this package is also to allow developers extend the default metadata definition, since the basic configuration

 It's available threw IOpengrapMetatags adapter::

 	from collective.opengraph.interfaces IOpengraphMetatags